Red Rocks Amphitheatre: Notable performances

 Public, organizational and private performances have been held at Red Rocks for over a century.
 The earliest documented performance at the amphitheater was the Grand Opening of the Garden of the Titans, put on by publisher John Brisben Walker on May 31, 1906.
 Featuring Pietro Satriano and his 25-piece brass band, it was the formal opening of the natural amphitheater for use by the general public after Walker purchased it with the proceeds of his sale of Cosmopolitan.

 The amphitheater's largest-scale performance to date was the Feast of Lanterns on September 5, 1908.
 Commemorating the opening of the scenic road up nearby Mt.
 Falcon, it was patterned after the festival of Nagasaki, Japan, and featured four military bands and fireworks off Mt.
 Falcon, Mt.
 Morrison and two intermediate hills.

 Renowned opera singer Mary Garden put Red Rocks on the world musical map with her performance on May 10, 1911.
-Having performed at many opera halls around the world, she pronounced Red Rocks the finest venue at which she had ever performed.
+Garden said "Never in any opera house, the world over, have I found more perfect acoustic properties.
+Never under any roof have I sung with greater ease or had a greater delight in singing.

 Upon the full construction of the amphitheater to its present form by the Civilian Conservation Corps, the venue was formally dedicated on June 15, 1941.
 It has held regular concert seasons almost every year since 1947.
 On July 23, 1948, Igor Stravinsky conducted the Denver Symphony at Red Rocks.
 In 2020 and 2021, it was shut down temporarily as a result of the COVID-19 pandemic.
 The first performance of each season is the Easter Sunrise Service, a nondenominational service held on Easter Sunday of each year.
 In 1958, Van Cliburn played Red Rocks to a sold-out crowd.

 The earliest notable rock performance at Red Rocks was by The Beatles on August 26, 1964, the only concert not sold out during their US-tour.
 Beatles drummer Ringo Starr later recalled, “I remember it was very high and the air was thin.
 They were giving us hits from oxygen canisters.”
 When Starr returned to Red Rocks with his All-Starr Band on June 28, 2000, he asked if anyone in the crowd had been at the Beatles concert thirty-six years earlier.
 On August 26, 2004, the East-Coast-based Beatles-tribute band 1964 was flown to Denver to re-enact the Beatles concert held at the site exactly forty years earlier.
 The first country and western show at Red Rocks was on August 29, 1965, headlined by Johnny Cash.

 The unique setting has led to the venue's becoming a favorite for many performers: Jimi Hendrix played at Red Rocks on September 1, 1968, along with Vanilla Fudge and Soft Machine.
 It was the first Red Rocks show booked by concert promoter Barry Fey.
 Diana Ross & the Supremes performed there on August 14, 1969.